Southern California Regional Meeting

 Unique Approaches to Resource Management and Emergency Response on the International Border

-Description: Spend a half day exploring the Otay Mountain Wilderness Area which sits directy on the busy International Border.
-Stops include the International Fuel Break, discussion about partnerships with Mexico, unique species to the area, and border response challenges.
+Destination: Spend the day exploring the Otay Mountain Wilderness Area which sits directly on the busy International Border, with stops that include the International Fuel Break.
+There will be discussions about partnerships with Mexico, unique species to the area, and border response challenges.
 The tour will offer views of the border wall, Tijuana, downtown San Diego, and the Pacific Ocean.
 Participants will learn about unique approaches being applied for resource management and emergency response in a border area.

 Location: VIEW